CerebralSeed/Neural-Splitting-with-Dice-Roll-in-Pytorch/README.md

 ## License and Warranties
 Use of this code for noncommercial research or projects of a personal nature is permitted without warranty.

-Modifications or derivatives of this code are prohibited.
+Modifications or derivatives of this code for commercial use are prohibited.

 If you are interested in a license of this code for commercial - use, research and/or development, please contact me at therealjjj77"@"yahoo"."com (remove the quotes).